22 Recursion and fixed points

 22.10 Historical notes

-Peter Landin’s SECD machine (1964) showed how to mechanically evaluate expressions with closures and recursive calls, connecting lambda calculus to real implementation.
-Guy Steele and Gerald Sussman’s “Lambda: The Ultimate” papers (1975-1980) proved that tail-recursive calls and GOTOs are the same thing, that lambda expressions can replace every control structure, and that a sufficiently smart compiler can make functional code as fast as imperative code.
-Their work led to Scheme’s guarantee of tail-call optimization, a guarantee that most other languages (R included) chose not to make.
+The question that remained was efficiency.
+Landin’s SECD machine (1964) showed how to mechanically evaluate expressions with closures and recursive calls.
+A decade later, Steele and Sussman proved something that surprised the programming world: tail-recursive calls and goto are the same thing.
+Their “Lambda the Ultimate” papers (1975-1980) showed that lambda expressions can replace every control structure, and that a sufficiently smart compiler can make functional code as fast as imperative code.
+Scheme guaranteed tail-call optimization as a consequence.